 - Young Herring Gulls appear to be more migratory than adults.
 In some areas, such as the Great Lakes, most adults remain near their breeding grounds, but the nonbreeders move father south in the fall.

 - The oldest recorded Herring Gull was at least 29 years, 3 months old when it was seen in the wild in Michigan in 2015 and identified by its band.
-It had been banded in Wisconsin in 1986.
+It was originally banded in Wisconsin in 1986.